dreambitsfoundation/warcry/README.md

 Warcry is a war field game built in PHP in which 4 Battleships fight against each other in a 10x10 war field.

 ## **1. Introduction**
-WarCry is developed following the Object-Oriented Programming principles of PHP.
+WarCry is developed following the Object-Oriented Programming principles using PHP.
 It contains the following classes that construct and plays the game.

 1. **Game** (_game.php_): This is the main class that constructs the game *War-field* and instanciate all other utility class and start the game.